Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Past papers introduce you to how the paper might be structured and worded.
 Are there sections to the paper?
 Are there question choices?
 How much time should you spend on each section?

 Going through these papers will help you understand what to expect as well as highlighting any questions your notes don’t cover.
-Past papers are scattered all over the web; we’ve built a past papers tool that makes them easier to find.
+You should be able to find past papers on your exam board's website.

 Next, look at how the mark schemes work.
 Looking through these will show you where marks are gained and lost, as well as how best to answer each question.
 Keep an eye out for key terms, which may be essential for marks.